``

 Investment Update

-About the Author: With almost three decades of financial industry experience, Rick serves as a Senior Investment Officer at Arrow Bank, formerly named Glens Falls National Bank and Saratoga National Bank.
+About the Author: With almost three decades of financial industry experience, Rick serves as a Senior Investment Officer at Arrow Bank.
 He oversees individual and corporate retirement plans, personal trusts, investment management accounts, foundations and not-for-profit relationships.